iamafisu/Deploy-HTML-Static-Website-Application-on-an-AWS-2-tier-architecture/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
 ```

-Replace `[iamafisu]` and `[Deploy-HTML-Website-on-AWS]` in the script download link with your actual GitHub username and repository name.
-Additionally, customize the README with any specific instructions or explanations related to your script.
+For any questions or inquiries, please contact afisu.g@hotmail.com.
+Happy coding!